Philippines

 Project Collaborator

-This project will implement the roadmap proposal designed to scale Rahat—a blockchain-powered humanitarian aid platform—into new geographies vulnerable to climate-related crises.
-The implementation will focus on developing a framework to help Ruman identify scaling opportunities.
-In particular, the project will a) understand the core pillars of Rahat’s success in Nepal, b) identify the “efficiency core” (the engine that is central to the current success), c) determine which elements of Rahat can be adapted, and d) determine a series of contextual factors that must be available in the new domain into which Rahat is to be scaled.
-Scaling can occur either across geography (e.g., to different countries) or across different types of climate-related crises (e.g., river flooding, rising ocean levels, tsunamis).
-The framework will be illustrated by developing a case for expanding into the Philippines.
+This project will develop a practical guidebook to scale Rahat—a blockchain-powered humanitarian aid platform—into new geographies vulnerable to climate-related crises.
+The research will focus on developing a framework to help Rumsan identify scaling opportunities.
+In particular, the project will a) understand and highlight the core pillars of Rahat’s success in Nepal, b) define the “efficiency core” (the essential mechanisms driving its impact), c) determine which elements of Rahat might need to be adapted to suit the new context, and d) articulate the contextual conditions necessary for successful adoption in new settings.
+The resulting framework will be designed to guide scaling across both geographies (e.g., to different countries) and different types of climate-related crises (e.g., river flooding, sea-level rise, typhoons).
+The Philippines will serve as a case analysis to illustrate the framework and its application to potential expansion.

 Researchers